-The appearance is of twisting waves of red, gold and black.
-Pictures do not do the sight justice.
-The sight is worth the drive to the painted hills.
+The appearance is of twisting waves of red, gold, and black.
+Pictures do not do the site justice.
+It is worth the drive to the painted hills.
 Many hikes are available for those who want to immerse themselves in the hills.
 The hills appear painted and the colorful layers of the hills will amaze you.
 In addition, there is an abundance of fossil remains in the area.
-A palaeontologist’s dream.
+A paleontologist’s dream.

 3. Smith Rock